-འབྲུག་རྒྱལ་ཁབ་), was a land of minor warring fiefdoms until Shabdrung Ngawang Namgyal united them in the 1630s.
-He sought to carve a separate identity from the Tibeten culture from which many practices derived.
+A small, mountainous South Asian country sandwiched between India and China, Bhutan (Dzongkha: འབྲུག་ཡུལ་, Druk Yul), officially known as the Kingdom of Bhutan (Dzongkha: འབྲུག་རྒྱལ་ཁབ་, Druk Gyal Khap), is a monarchy that has enjoyed enduring independence for centuries, having never been colonized in its history.
+A land of minor warring fiefdoms until Shabdrung Ngawang Namgyal united them in the 1630s, he sought to carve a separate identity from the Tibetan culture from which many practices derived.
 The country fell to civil war with his passing, but the country was able to thwart two invasion attempts.
-They invaded Cooch Behar kingdom, which appealed to the British West India Company, which helped ousted the Bhutanese and both parties signed a peace treaty that lead to a tenuous peace.
+They invaded Cooch Behar kingdom (now part of West Bengal), which appealed to the British East India Company, which helped to oust the Bhutanese and both parties signed a peace treaty that lead to a tenuous peace.
 Actual peace followed during the Duar Wars, where Bhutan was defeated.

 The 1870s were a period where the Paro and Tongsa factions held a power struggle that lead to civil war.
 Ugyen Wangchuck of the the Tongsa faction came to power and suppressed further civil war and rebellion.
 His ascendancy as a hereditary king was recognized by the British Empire, who were allowed to "guide" Bhutan's foreign affairs.

 Bhutan was the first country to recognize the independence of India from Britain.